Spring Cleaning - DIY Natural Swaps for Cleaning Products

 Spring is the perfect time to clean up your cleaning cupboard.

-Clean the fridge out using half a cup of baking soda and hot water.
+- Clean the fridge using half a cup of baking soda and hot water.
 An open cup of baking soda in the fridge will get rid of any smells, too.

 For tiled floors, mop with one part vinegar to two parts warm water.
 You can add a few drops of essential oil to give a nice smell, although the vinegar smell will soon fade.

-, you'll find a number of different recipes and opinions on the internet but generally they all involve 1 cup of vinegar to two cups of water, some salt, and perhaps some lavender essential oil for deodorising.
-Spray, leave to dry and then vacuum.
+For cleaning carpets, you'll find several different recipes and opinions on the internet.
+But generally, they all involve one cup of vinegar to two cups of water, some salt, and perhaps some lavender essential oil for deodorising.
+Spray, leave to dry, and then vacuum.

 Walls, power points and all those grubby fingerprints